Tz3t/BoxFull-Blitz/README.md

-# personal brainstorming / ideas that will be used
+## personal brainstorming / ideas that will be used / to do list
 * csv for inventory, stats, map
 * enchanced for loop for enemies array
 * include a turn based mode maybe
 * I and O with exception handling for csv and save file
+* Bosses within different scenarios that will start at certain times or time intervals
+* Figure out the skill tree and projectiles